Comprehensive Guide To Virtual Assistant Salaries In The Philippines

 Groceries for 1 person

-Computers and laptops are replaced every 3 years
+Computers and laptops are usually replaced every 3 years

 Laptops are more expensive in the Philippines due to customs duties